8fold/commonmark-fluent-markdown/README.md

 - adding or modifying a CommonMark-compliant configuration and
 - adding or resetting extensions (if not using the fluent API extension methods).

-Note: When adding an extension, Fluent Markdown uses the full class name of the extension, not an instance of the extension.
-This is a deviation from the way CommonMark works, however, it is in keeping with the desire to wait for the last possible moment before executing or instantiating.
+Note: Adding extensins works differently than you would with ComminMark.
+First, you can add more than one extension at a time.
+Second, Fluent Markdown takes the full class name, not an instance of the class; in keeping with our desire to be just-in-time and lazy.

 ```php
 use Eightfold\Markdown\Markdown;